 You can adjust the quality of your grind between 15 different settings, and depending on your taste, you can choose from either fine enough for espresso or the coarseness for French press.
 If you need better control over the grind size, the Baratza Encore is a better choice, offering 40 coarseness levels.

-Except for lack of a built-in scale, like its sibling the OXO 8710200 Burr Grinder, the OXO Conical Burr Coffee Grinder is faster and quiet than most home-use grinders.
+Except for lack of a built-in scale, like its sibling the OXO 8710200 Burr Grinder, the OXO Burr grinder is faster and quiet than most home-use grinders.
 It churns 23 grams of whole coffee beans into grounds suitable for brewing in 9.4 seconds.
 Compared: the Cuisinart DBM-8 takes much longer (22 seconds) to grind the same amount of beans.

 Apart from speed, grind size consistency is a consideration when buying a coffee grinder.
 Personally, I saw that the Oxo has an edge with grounds that appeared more uniform in shape and surface area.
 This is very important in consistently extracting coffee’s flavor, since coffee’s essence extracts faster from fine grinds than from coarse grinds.